Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Model description and notation

 \subsection{Network Model}

-We consider a network of $N=2$ saturated source users, i.e. sources $1$ and $2$, two relay nodes, denoted by $R_{1}$ and $R_{2}$, and a common destination node $D$ depicted in Fig. \ref{mood}.\footnote{In this section we will present the system model for the case of two users.
-However, in Section \ref{stab-anal-n}, we consider the case where there are $n$-symmetric users} The sources transmit packets to the node $D$ with the cooperation of the relays.
+We consider a network of $N=2$ saturated sources, say $P_1$ and $P_2$, two relay nodes, denoted by $R_{1}$ and $R_{2}$, and a common destination node $D$ as depicted in Fig. \ref{mood}.\footnote{In this section we will present the system model for the case of two sources.
+However, in Section \ref{stab-anal-n}, we consider the case where there are $N$-symmetric sources.} The sources transmit packets to the node $D$ with the cooperation of the relays.
 The packets have equal length and the time is divided into slots corresponding to the transmission time of a packet.

+We assume that the relays and the destination have MPR capabilities and the success probabilities for the transmissions will be provided in Section \ref{sec:PHY}.
+As already stated, MPR is the most appropriate model to capture the wireless transmissions.